 La Paz has quite a few supermarkets that sell anything from kitchenware, alcohol, food items, toilet paper, toothpaste, bottled water, and other essentials.
 We commonly went to Supermercado Ketal, and it always had what we needed.
 Some of these items can also be found for a cheaper price in the smaller tiendas and markets around town.

 There are many activities in La Paz that do not require going on a tour.
-For example, exploring Valle de la Luna or seeing Cholitas Wrestling can be done on your own.
-However, if you aren’t comfortable with your Spanish-speaking ability or taking public transport, want to learn more about the site, or just want the convenience of a tour, there are various companies that offer them for these activities.
+For example, exploring Valle de la Luna or attending Cholitas Wrestling can be done on your own.
+However, if you aren’t comfortable with your Spanish-speaking ability or taking public transport, want to learn more about the site, or just want the convenience of a tour, there are various companies that offer tours for these activities.